thisismactan/Canada-2019/README.md

 # Canada-2019
-## Last updated: 14 Apr 2019
+## Last updated: 11 July 2019
 This is the repository for the Election StatSheet 2019 Canadian election forecast.
 Hooray!

-Current status: prettifying the RShiny app.
+Current status: fully incorporating district-level polling into all parts of the forecast.

 ### Notes to self ###